dogepeng/FriendProj/content/bruhify-master/README.md

-# bruhify
+# Bruh V3
-A little game like cookie clicker.
+A spinoff of Bruhify! by dogepeng and AgendaProject1